anand-tummapudi/designpatterns/README.md

 #### 6. Flyweight Pattern
 Flyweight is a fine grained instance used for efficient sharing.
 It focuses on sharing for efficiency.
 This pattern is useful when the application uses large number of objects and the storage cost is very high.
 #### 7. Proxy Pattern
 Proxy is an object representing another object.
 It provides a placeholder or substitute object to control access to the original object.
-Remote proxy and Virtual proxy are some of the implementations of proxydesign pattern.
+This attern is used, when the obect creation is very expensive.
+The actual object creation will be done only once and the proxy object will do the magic for the subsequent requests.
+Remote proxy and Virtual proxy are some of the implementations of proxy design pattern.
+* java.lang.reflect.Proxy
+* java.rmi.*
+* javax.ejb.EJB
+* javax.persistence.PersistenceContext

 ## Behavioural Patterns
 Deals with the interaction or communication between objects.